etwk/blog/content/lists/books.md

 - [ ] How to Think Like a Lawyer--and Why: A Common-Sense Guide to Everyday Dilemmas (Kim Wehle) #self-help
 - [ ] The Legal Analyst: A Toolkit for Thinking about the Law (Ward Farnsworth) #beginner #tools #must
 - [ ] The Lockerbie Bombing: A Father's Search for Justice (Jim Swire, Peter Biddulph) #must
+- [ ] Prosecuting the Powerful: War Crimes and the Battle for Justice (Steve Crawshaw) #must

 ## Leadership
 - [ ] Extreme Ownership: How U.S. Navy SEALs Lead and Win (Jocko Willink, Leif Babin)